Supreme Court sides with Facebook in class-action dispute over robo-texts

 “Considering the record as a whole, Florida has not shown that it is ‘highly probable’ that Georgia’s alleged overconsumption played more than a trivial role in the collapse of Florida’s oyster fisheries,” Barrett wrote for the unanimous court.

-It was the second time in three years the justices have considered the nearly decade-long dispute, in which the two states have spent upward of $100 million in legal fees.
-In 2018, it sent the case back for further fact-finding by a special master.
+It was the second time in three years that the justices have considered the nearly decade-long dispute, in which the two states have spent upward of $100 million in legal fees.
+In 2018, the court sent the case back for further fact-finding by a special master.

 Apalachicola Bay, an estuary recognized by the United Nations for its uniqueness, once produced 10 percent of the nation’s oysters and 90 percent of those from Florida.
-But it requires a delicate balance of freshwater from rivers that run through Georgia and salt water from the Gulf of Mexico.
+But it requires a delicate balance of fresh water from rivers that run through Georgia and salt water from the Gulf of Mexico.

-The oyster industry was devastated in 2013, and Florida said Georgia’s consumption of freshwater was largely to blame, citing agricultural use in southwest Georgia and water demand in metro Atlanta.
+The oyster industry was devastated in 2013, and Florida said Georgia’s consumption of fresh water was largely to blame, citing agricultural use in southwest Georgia and water demand in metro Atlanta.
 (The latter was dropped in the latest challenge.)

 “The precise causes of the bay’s oyster collapse remain a subject of ongoing scientific debate.
 As judges, we lack the expertise to settle that debate and do not purport to do so here,” Barrett wrote.

 But she said expert testimony pointed more clearly to drought and Florida’s decision to allow greater harvesting of oysters in 2012 than to Georgia’s water use.
-Florida recently banned oyster harvesting in the Apalachicola Bay for up to five years as part of a $20-million restoration effort.
+Florida recently banned oyster harvesting in Apalachicola Bay for up to five years as part of a $20 million restoration effort.

 Georgia officials praised the court’s ruling.
 “Today the Supreme Court of the United States, in a unanimous decision, affirmed what we have long known to be true: Georgia’s water use has been fair and reasonable,” Attorney General Chris Carr said in a statement.